Root Rot on Miniature Roses

 Symptoms

-- leaves yellowing across several canes at once
+- leaves yellowing across several canes at once rather than isolated to one stem

-- wilting despite consistently moist soil
+- wilting occurring despite the soil being consistently moist to the touch

 Causes